Research Project C03

 AO Research Institute (ARI), Davos

 The group of Oliver Röhrle and the group of Boyko Gueorguiev-Rüegg at the AO Research Institute (ARI) at Davos have had a long-lasting collaboration.
-In particular in the field of vertebroplasty, this collaborative research has lead to joint publications.
+In particular in the field of vertebroplasty, this collaborative research has led to joint publications.
 Boyko Gueorguiev-Rüegg and his group from the ARI provide assistance in interpreting and validating the proposed computational models, in particular with respect to clinical relevance and significantly contribute with their expertise in publishing experimentally related research.
 This includes rheological characterisation of medical-standard bone cements and injection experiments to capture the filling behaviour of bone cement using dynamic-CT imaging.
 The experimental work conducted at the ARI provides the basis for some of the simulations related to the validation of the pore and REV scale models of Research Project C03 as well as laying out future research potential of investigating the injection process into fractured vertebrae.

 For further information please contact